Jamf MDM Deployment

 Troubleshooting

-No user logged in when policy checks in
+No console user logged in

 User not in scope

-Verify user is in scoped group
+Verify user is in scoped group or change scope to All Computers

 Change frequency to "Once per user per computer"